 Does your child have a sudden fascination in horses?
-Ready to use this interest to spur investigation, exploration, creativity and develop his skills?
-Remember, the one doing the research learns the most – so, as much as possible, leave the researching to your child!
+Ready to use this interest to spur investigation, exploration, and creativity, while developing his skills?
+Remember, the one doing the research learns the most — so, as much as possible, leave the researching to your child!

 These versatile animals have been used by man throughout history in a relationship that continues today, in uses more inclined to recreation and sport than war.